eme64/blog/_posts/2024-12-24-Intro-to-C2-Part04.md

 Here some example optimizations:
 - Detection of loops, canonicalization to `CountedLoop` (loop trip-count phi does not overflow).
-- Turning long-counted-loops into int counted-loops, and long RangeChecks into int RangeChecks if possible.
+- Turning long counted-loops into int counted-loops, and long RangeChecks into int RangeChecks if possible.
 - Remove empty loops.
 - Peeling: make a single-iteration copy of the loop, which is executed as straight-line code before the loop.
 That allows for some invariant checks to only be executed in the peeled iteration, and removed from the loop body.
 - Loop predication: move some checks (e.g. null-checks, RangeChecks) before the loop.
 - Unswitching: move a loop-invariant check before the loop, copy the loop: one with the true-path, one with the false-path only.
 - Pre-Main-Post-loop:
-  - Unrolling of main-loop.
+  - Unrolling of main loop.
-  - Pre-loop used for alignment (on architectures where strict alignment for vectorization is required).
+  - Pre loop used for alignment (on architectures where strict alignment for vectorization is required).
-  - Post-loop used to handle left-over iterations.
+  - Post loop used to handle left-over iterations.
-  - RangeCheck elimination: main-loop handles iterations where the RangeCheck is known to pass, pre and post loop handle the iterations before and after.
+  - RangeCheck elimination: main loop handles iterations where the RangeCheck is known to pass, pre and post loop handle the iterations before and after.
-- Auto vectorization (main-loop).
+- Auto vectorization (main loop).

 Additionally, there are some "splitting" optimizations: we split operations (e.g. add) through phis, i.e. to both merged branches, if our heuristic says that this is profitable (e.g. can be constant folded on one path).
 We also split ifs through phis.
-We do these "splitting" operations during loop opts because this allows us to have loop structure information that is not available during IGVN.
+We do these "splitting" operations during loop opts because this allows us to have dominator information that is not available during IGVN.

 **Example with TraceLoopOpts**